 Project baseline refers to a snapshot of the project taken at a certain time.
 For instance, a project baseline is taken once the project planning process is finished, and later.
-The objective of project baseline is seeing how far the actual results deviated from the plans.
+The objective of the baseline is seeing how far the actual results deviated from the plans.
 So these plans are compared to the project baseline.
-Or if a change request is approved, impacts to the cost, schedule etc. are revised in the plans and then a new project baseline is taken.
+Or if a change request is approved, impacts to the cost, schedule etc. are revised in the plans and then a new baseline is taken.
 There are different kinds of baseline in a project as explained in PMP training course.

 What is Performance Measurement Baseline?

 Performance measurement baseline is constituted with three different baselines as seen in the figure below.

 The first one is Scope Baseline and it includes:

 - Project scope statement which includes the work that will be done throughout the project and requirements of the work as well.